NCAR/cisl-visualization-gallery/src/content/visualizations/impact-of-the-asian-summer-monsoon-on-the-composition-of-the-upper-troposphere-and-lower-stratosphere.md

 # The following headings and subheadings are provided examples - unused ones can be deleted.
 All Markdown content below will be rendered in the frontend.
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/yEFARLvyGPg?si=t3qwpWbAzEc-ga_a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q9wkdNm5WIY?si=h59jWjDd66xVV0qu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This visualization depicts carbon monoxide (CO) concentration over Asian.
-The data were generated from a simulation of 2021.
-The visualization coincides with the upcoming (July – August 2022) Asian Summer Monsoon Chemical and Climate Impact Project (ACCLIP).
-The scientists will fly from Osan, South Korea, over eastern Asia and the Pacific to gather similar data from the environment, then compare the results to the simulated data.
-See more here: https://www2.acom.ucar.edu/acclip
+This visualization depicts carbon monoxide (CO) concentration over Asia.
+The data was generated from a simulation of 2022 weather conditions to coincide with the Asian Summer Monsoon Chemical and Climate Impact Project (<a href="https://www2.acom.ucar.edu/acclip" alt="ACCLIP Home Page">ACCLIP</a>), a flight campaign that was completed at the end of 2022.
+In this flight, scientists traveled from Osan, South Korea over eastern Asia and the Pacific to gather similar data from the environment, then compared the results to the simulated data.

 ___